-It’s quite a shame, because there are thousands of centers around the country, each offering a variety of treatment options to help someone struggling with alcoholism.
-Treatment can be provided on either an outpatient or inpatient basis, and carried out over varying treatment lengths.
+It’s quite a shame, because there are thousands of drug and alcohol rehab centers around the country, each offering a variety of treatment options to help someone struggling with alcoholism.
+Treatment can be provided on either an outpatient or inpatient basis and is carried out over varying treatment lengths.

-Many inpatient or residential treatment centers offer 28-, 60- or 90-day alcohol rehab programs, with length of stay tailored to the severity of the problem that needs to be addressed.
+Many inpatient or residential treatment centers offer 28- or 30-day, 60- or 90-day alcohol rehab programs, with length of stay tailored to the severity of the problem that needs to be addressed.
 Additionally, treatment methods may vary from center to center.
-12-Step alcohol programs are a well-known, time-tested approach to recovery from alcohol dependency, and employed by many treatment centers.
+12-Step alcohol programs are a well-known, time-tested approach to recovery from alcohol dependency employed by many treatment centers.

 Outpatient treatment centers offer many of the features offered in a residential program but with the freedom to live at home.
-These programs are preferred by many who find it impossible to spend an extended stay in a residential program; however, it is best suited to those who are assured a supportive environment at home that fosters their recovery efforts.
+These programs are preferred by many who find it impossible to spend an extended stay in a residential program; however, they are best suited to those who have a supportive environment at home which enhances their recovery efforts.

-If the spiritual approach associated with a 12-step alcohol program is not to your specifications, there are also a number of non-12 step alcohol rehab centers to effectively address abuse issues.
-If you or a loved one needs treatment, and want information about existing rehabilitation options on how to help an alcoholic, call our confidential alcohol abuse helpline at 1-888-744-0069 .
+If the spiritual or faith-based approach associated with a 12-Step alcohol program does not match your specifications, there are also a number of non-12 Step alcohol rehab centers that can effectively address substance misuse issues.
+If you or a loved one needs treatment and you want information about existing rehabilitation options and how to help an alcoholic, call our confidential alcohol abuse helpline free at .
 Phone lines are staffed around-the-clock, so there will always be someone there to help.

 - When Drinking Becomes Alcoholism

 - Workplace Alcohol Misuse